-Hospital Receives Highest Rating on National LGBT Survey Every Year
+For Seventh Straight Year, Hospital Receives Highest Rating on National LGBT Survey

-UCSF Medical Center today became the only institution in the United States to receive a perfect score on the national LGBT Healthcare Equality Index (HEI) for five consecutive years.
+UCSF Medical Center has become the only U.S. institution to receive a perfect score on the national LGBT Healthcare Equality Index (HEI) for seven consecutive years.

-Unique among U.S. health care facilities, UCSF Medical Center has met — in fact, exceeded — all of these criteria since the HEI was created in 2007 by the Human Rights Campaign, the nation’s largest LGBT civil rights organization, and the Gay and Lesbian Medical Association.
-The medical center also received a perfect score in the first “beta test” of the HEI six years ago.
+Unique among U.S. health care facilities, UCSF Medical Center has met – in fact, exceeded – all of these criteria since the HEI was created in 2007 by the Human Rights Campaign (HRC) Foundation, the nation’s largest LGBT civil rights organization, and the Gay and Lesbian Medical Association.
+The medical center also received a perfect score in the first “beta test” of the HEI eight years ago.

 “Receiving a perfect score for seven straight years speaks volumes to the importance that UCSF places on quality health care for LGBT patients, their families and our employees,” said Mark R. Laret, CEO of UCSF Medical Center and UCSF Benioff Children’s Hospitals.
 “We want each and every patient to feel safe and know that their health concerns are our priority.”